Sohou08/Hadoop-Spark/file_format/readme.md

 His proprety about serialization and deserialization bring it a very good ingestion performance.
 AVRO has a sync marker to separate the block (splittable); typically used to write-heavy workload because rows can be added simply and quickly.

-It is more used in case of streaming processing due to their ingestion speed.
+It is more used in case of streaming processing due to their speed of ingestion.

    ![e.g. AVRO file](https://user-images.githubusercontent.com/51121757/80033375-8232d200-84e4-11ea-9531-076f72e30bea.JPG)